PawichayaS/pABR/README.md

 It is crucial to import the necessary libraries before starting the code, as they enable the execution and generation of the desired sounds.
 All the required libraries are showcased within the script.

-To create sounds, we use the Create_pABR_Sounds function located in the Python folder.
+To create sounds, we use the Create_pABR_Sounds script located in the Python folder.
 The input variables are detailed in the comments.
-After executing we then call the function to generate the results.

-To analyze recorded sounds, we use the functions Extract_Signal_And_Noise and Analyze_Signal_And_Noise.
+To analyze recordings, we use the functions Extract_Signal_And_Noise and Analyze_Signal_And_Noise.

-To understand how these functions are utilized for analysis, refer to the example dataset.
-See the Example_Script.
+To understand how these functions are utilized for analysis, see the Example_Script.

 The execution of the script should produce the following plot: